jon-jacky/Piety/editors/README.md

 First, look at the display and try to read any traceback messages or other useful information.
 Then, find the Python REPL prompt and type the function call *refresh()*.
 The display restores and you can resume work.

+ You may find that, after a crash, the terminal does not echo the commands you type at the REPL prompt.
+In that case, try typing the *tl()* command (which you will not see, of course) to restore the terminal.
+Then try *refresh()* etc.

+The *refresh()* command only refreshes the focus window, so you may have to  use the *on()* command to move to another window and refresh that one also.

 You can try to restart *pmacs* by typing the function call *pm()* and try to avoid using the erroneous commmand.
 If that fails, you can return to the Python prompt by typing *M-x*, and start a simpler editor that does not import the erroneous code.
 Type *dm()* to run *dmacs* which does not provide inline editing, or just type the many *edsel* commands at  the REPL -- they do not use keycodes.
 You can even revert to *sked* which does not update the display at all.

 As a last resort, you can exit the Python session and use some other editor to correct the error.

-Revised Dec 2023
+Revised Jan 2024